Peduxx/Peduxx/README.md

-### Hi there , My name is Pedro Henrique, but you may call me Pedux!
+### Hi there, My name is Pedro Henrique, but you may call me Pedux!
 Welcome to my Github profile.

 Backend Developer.